Quick & Simple

 Rub each fillet with miso mixture.
 Place fish skin side down in baking dish or ziplock bag, and pour remaining miso mixture over fillets.

-Cover and marinate in refrigerator 6-8 hours for maximum flavor.
-In a hurry?
-Skip this step - it’ll still be good!
+Cover and marinate in refrigerator 20 minutes to 8 hours for maximum flavor.

 Move oven rack to the middle of the oven and set oven to broil.
 Cover rimmed baking sheet with parchment or aluminum foil and lightly oil.